wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/writing-dapps.md

 The order in which the elements are defined inside of a dApp is important — elements have to be put in the exact same order as listed above.

 ## Directives
-Because the compiler works with the different kinds of RIDE scripts, it needs additional information to work properly.
+Because the compiler works with the different kinds of Ride scripts, it needs additional information to work properly.
 That's why it's recommended to use directives in all of the scripts, otherwise, the default values will be applied, and that may cause some unexpected behaviour.

 Here is the set of directives for dApps:
 ```